andalenavals/momentsml/sphinx/source/installation.rst

 First, the longer answer: especially if you want to tweak/read the code and do frequent commits or updates, just add the directory containing ``megalut`` to your ``PYTHONPATH``.
-That way you can keep MegaLUT in any convenient place on your system, and modify it on the fly, without having to ``python setup.py install`` after any modification.
+That way you can keep MomentsML in any convenient place on your system, and modify it on the fly, without having to ``python setup.py install`` after any modification.

 For tcsh, add for instance something like this to your .tcshrc ::

-	#setenv PYTHONPATH /path/to/MegaLUT
+	#setenv PYTHONPATH /path/to/MomentsML
 	# or, to add to the existing stuff :

-	setenv PYTHONPATH ${PYTHONPATH}:/path/to/MegaLUT
+	setenv PYTHONPATH ${PYTHONPATH}:/path/to/MomentsML

 or, if you use bash, to your .bash_profile or equivalent::

-	export PYTHONPATH=${PYTHONPATH}:/path/to/MegaLUT/
+	export PYTHONPATH=${PYTHONPATH}:/path/to/MomentsML/

 ... and then from any python you can simply ``import megalut``.